Kōtoku Satō: The Burma campaign

-By the middle of May, Sato's troops were starving as had been predicted.
+By the middle of May, Satō's troops were starving as had been predicted.
 He considered that Mutaguchi and the HQ of Japanese Fifteenth Army were taking little notice of his situation, as they had issued several confusing and contradictory orders to him during April.
 Because the main attack on Imphal faltered around the middle of April, Mutaguchi ordered 31st Division or parts of it to join in the attack on Imphal from the north, even while the division was struggling to capture and hold Kohima.
 Satō considered that his division was being "messed around" without proper planning or consideration for the conditions.
 Nor did Satō believe that Fifteenth Army headquarters were exerting themselves to move supplies to his division.
 He began pulling his troops back to conserve their strength, thus allowing the British to secure Kohima Ridge.

 On 25 May, Satō notified Fifteenth Army HQ that he would withdraw on 1 June unless his division received supplies.
 Finally on 31 May, he abandoned positions north of the road, in spite of orders from Mutaguchi to hold his positions.
 (For a divisional commander to retreat without orders or permission from his superior was unheard-of in the Japanese Army.)
 After ignoring army orders for several weeks, Satō was removed from command of 31st Division on 7 July 1944.

 Satō refused an invitation by Mutaguchi to commit seppuku and demanded a court martial to clear his name and publicly expose Mutaguchi's incompetence.
 At the prompting of Lieutenant General Masakazu Kawabe, commander of Burma Area Army, doctors declared that he had suffered a mental breakdown and was unfit to stand trial on 23 November 1944.

 He was ordered to retire, but was recalled to active duty immediately and assigned to the staff of the Sixteenth Army, which was a garrison force in Java.
 In May 1945, he was attached to the staff of the Sendai-based Northeastern Area Army, which was assigned to defend the Tohoku region of Japan against possible Allied invasion.